 Scanning an Entire Weld in One Pass

 This was also tricky.
-The TECA coil design had to be used in such a way as to cover the cap, toe, and heat-affected zone of CS welds, while dynamically adjusting to the weld’s uneven geometry.
+The TECA coil design had to cover the cap, toe, and heat-affected zone of CS welds, while dynamically adjusting to the weld’s uneven geometry.
 The challenge lay in bundling the coils in a mechanical package that struck a balance between resolution and sizing capabilities.

 After much testing, we designed an ingenious system of independent, spring-loaded fingers that adapt to weld geometries.
 The individual wedged fingers all incorporate an array of coils, which provides great resolution even at higher scan speeds, surfing over the uneven geometry of the weld and enabling the a single-pass scans of entire welds.